If you’ve at least dabbled in marketing, you must have asked yourself this question.

 So, does it mean that you can write the average 2,000 words of blog content, post it, and wait for that number one spot?

 At Surfer, we believe that the “ideal length” assumptions are worthless.

 Search engines prefer different lengths for different keywords.
-And within these keywords, it prefers different word count for different user intents.
+And within these keywords, it prefers different SEO word count for different user intents.

 Size doesn’t always matter—long posts vs. short posts

-Before we go any further, let’s explain once and for all why bigger doesn’t always mean better.
+Let’s explain once and for all why bigger doesn’t always mean better.

-And the very next day, his article was ranking number one.
+The day after, his article was ranking number one.